CBIIT/bento-meta/python/docs/mdb-principles.rst

 MDB Motivation and Rationale
 ____________________________

 The MDB schema is intended to be simple in structure, without a profusion of different classes for specialized entities.
-At the same time, enough entities are provided to enable a separation between an entity an its sematic meaning as represented in the MDB.
+At the same time, enough entities are provided to enable a separation between an entity and its sematic meaning as represented in the MDB.
 The goals are:

 * To be able to store multiple models, developed independently for specific practical uses, to exist separately in a single data store. and also